-15.7.3 Amendments to the HAP Contract
+16.7.3 Amendments, Additions and Substitutions to the HAP Contract

-The GHA will consider HAP Contract amendments to add additional PBV units in the same building.
-The GHA will consider adding contract units to the HAP contract when the GHA determines that additional housing is needed to serve eligible low-income families.
+The GHA will consider HAP Contract amendments to add additional / substitute PBV units in the same project when the GHA determines that additional housing is needed to serve eligible low-income families.
 Circumstances may include, but are not limited to:

-- The local housing inventory is reduced due to a disaster (either due to loss of housing units, or an influx of displaced families); and - Voucher holders are having difficulty finding units that meet program requirements. - Adding additional PBV units which include supportive services.
+- The local housing inventory or units in the property under HAP is reduced due to a disaster (either due to loss of housing units, or an influx of displaced families). - Voucher holders are having difficulty finding units that meet program requirements. - Adding additional PBV units which include supportive services. - Units under the PBV contract are so severely damaged due to fire or other event beyond the control of the owner. - To address appropriate subsidy standards for current PBV families who are compliant with all lease and program requirements (beyond occupancy standards).

-15.8 Unit Inspections
+16.8 Unit Inspections

-All contract units will be inspected and comply with Housing Quality Standards prior to HAP contract execution.
+All contract units will be inspected and comply with Housing Quality Standards/NSPIRE prior to HAP contract execution.
+All units will be inspected no sooner than 30 days prior to occupancy by a new family.

-At least biennially during the term of the HAP contract, the GHA will inspect a random sample, consisting of at least 20 percent of the contract units in each building, to determine if the contract units and the premises are maintained in accordance with the HQS.
+At least biennially during the term of the HAP contract, the GHA will inspect a random sample, consisting of at least 20 percent of the contract units in each building, to determine if the contract units and the premises are maintained in accordance with the HQS/NSPIRE.
 Turnover inspections are not counted toward meeting this inspection requirement.